cjlee112/spnet/doc/intro.rst

 with key hashtags automatically added to identify the paper you are discussing.

-So: if you want to strip the
-selected-papers network down to one idea, it's this:
+So: if you want to strip the idea down to one sentence, it's this:
 *given that social networks already exist, all we need for truly open scientific sharing is simply a **convention on a consistent set of tags and IDs** for